Udzungwa Mountains National Park

 Conservation and Environment

-Hondo Hondo lies on an area of previously farmed and cleared p arcel of land adjoining the Udzungwa Mountains National Park (for more information on the park please click here).
+Hondo Hondo lies on an area of previously farmed and cleared parcel of land adjoining the Udzungwa Mountains National Park.
 One of our over-arching goals is to regenerate and replant the land to bring it back to its original rainforest habitat.
-This project is underway with (to date) 1000 indigenous trees having been planted across the site and more planting planned for next rainy season.
+This project is underway with (to date) 1000 indigenous trees having been planted across the site.

 We consider efficient energy use to be a major priority and to this end have initiated a number of policies.
-All lighting in the camp is provided by LEDs or CFL bulbs, both energy efficient forms of lighting.
+All lighting in the camp is provided by LED bulbs, an energy efficient form of lighting.
 All our electric power comes from our own specially designed solar system which supplies enough power to run the camp and charge a back up system of inverter and batteries.
 All our water is heated using a solar system, providing hot water on demand.
 We are thus entirely run from renewable energy.